 Club Drugs Testing

 The name implies what they are – drugs used in clubs.
-These are typically night clubs, rave parties and other music dance parties that last all night.
-Many times. a lot of drugs are prevalent.
-These drugs are
+These are typically night clubs, rave parties, and other music dance parties.
+Common club drugs include:

 Concerns Associated With Club Drugs

 Typical concerns of law enforcement at rave parties are drug overdoses and associated medical hazards; drug trafficking and the potential for violence associated with it; noise (from rave music, crowds, and traffic); driving under the influence; and traffic control and parking congestion.

 Street-level drug dealing, clandestine drug labs, high-level trafficking in rave-related drugs, and use of illicit drugs in acquaintance rape can all be associated with the late-night, all-night parties.

 Not everyone who attends raves uses illegal club drugs, and not everyone who uses illegal club drugs attends raves.
 However, there is substantial evidence that rave attendance and certain patterns of drug use are closely linked.
 People who attend raves tend to have more drug experience than those who do not, and people who use the drugs associated with raves are more likely to attend raves.

 When drug testing for club drugs, it's important that the correct drug test panels be ordered.
 Methamphetamine and hence ecstasy can be detected in standard 5 panel drug test configurations.
 This panel also detects marijuana, cocaine, opiates (heroin), and PCP.